 There are lots of reasons you might want to buy a second home.
 You might want a vacation house.
 You might want the house for a rental or investment property.
 You might want to make the house your new primary residence while keeping the house you live in right now.
-There are other reasons too.
+There are other reasons, too.

 Second home mortgage choices

 You can typically only buy a primary residence with a government-backed mortgage (VA, FHA, and USDA loans).
-This means you can’t buy a second home with these mortgages in most cases.
+This means you can’t buy a second home with these mortgages (in most cases).

 Financial requirements for buying a second home

-As result, many lenders charge higher interest rates for second homes and require higher minimum down payments and higher minimum credit scores.
-They will also have maximum debt-to-income ratio (DTI) requirements you will need to meet.
-Many lenders have a maximum DTI of 43% for conventional loans.
+As a result, many lenders charge higher interest rates for second homes and require higher minimum down payments as well as higher minimum credit scores.
+They also have maximum debt-to-income ratio (DTI) requirements you will need to meet.
 DTI is a percentage you get by dividing your total monthly debt payments by your gross monthly income.
+Many lenders have a maximum DTI of 43% for Conventional loans.

-If you are buying a second home while still making monthly mortgage payments on your first home, the cost of both mortgages will be included in your DTI.
+If you are buying a second home while still making monthly mortgage payments on your primary residence, the cost of both mortgages will be included in your DTI.
 Look at this sample calculation:

 |Monthly gross income

-|Monthly payment first home||$1,500|
+|Monthly payment, first home

 |Other monthly debt payments

-|Monthly payment second home||$1,500|
+|Monthly payment, second home

 |Total monthly debt payments

-|Calculation: $4,000 ÷ $10,000 = 0.40 or 40%|
+|Calculation: $4,000 ÷ $10,000 = 0.40, or 40%

-Consider the benefits and costs of investment and rental properties
+Benefits and costs of investment and rental properties